 Events on racial/ethnic/cultural diversity; for example, diversity in the legal profession generally, or business development advice for women of color

-CMCP will consult on potential topics or focus for the event, including drawing on prior CMCP in-person programs.
-Proposals may be scheduled or asked for revision to ensure a wide range of topics offered over a span of time, i.e. to avoid oversaturation of a topic.
+CMCP will consult on potential topics or focus for the event, including sharing insights based on prior CMCP programs.
+Proposals may be scheduled or revisions suggested to ensure a wide range of topics programmed over a period of time, i.e. to avoid oversaturation of a topic.

 CMCP events are open to attorneys of all backgrounds, at CMCP member and non-member organizations, except when an event is targeted to a specific population, for example a mixer for women of color or a program designed for next generation lawyers.

-Participating members may present at least one attorney as a panelist or moderator, but, generally, CMCP requires involvement of lawyers from other CMCP member firms to provide a variety of views on the program matter.
-CMCP and the host firm will coordinate on recruitment of other speakers (in-house and outside counsel) outside of the organizing member.
-CMCP favors collaborations including Big Law firms, minority-owned firms, and in-house legal departments.
-Please secure CMCP consent before extending an invitation to a potential speaker.
+Host members may present at least one attorney as a panelist or moderator and CMCP requires participation of lawyers from other CMCP member firms to provide a variety of views on the program topic.
+CMCP and the host organization will coordinate on recruitment of other speakers (in-house and outside counsel) as CMCP favors collaborations with Big Law and minority-owned firms, and in-house legal departments.
+NOTE: Please secure CMCP consent before extending an invitation to a potential speaker.

-Event speakers generally should be attorneys of color at CMCP member organizations (this does not apply to speakers making welcome remarks, typically given by a senior attorney or managing partner).
+Program speakers should be attorneys of color at CMCP member organizations (not required of speakers making welcome remarks, typically given by a senior attorney or managing partner.)
 In-house speakers may or may not be attorneys of color.
 Speaking opportunities are reserved for practicing attorneys rather than consultants or other professionals, except where the consultant may bring a particular expertise or perspective not available from a practicing attorney.
 CMCP does not pay speaker fees.

-CMCP will facilitate online event registration, email the registrants confirmation, process registration event fees (if applicable), and email the registrants a post-event acknowledgement.
+CMCP will facilitate online event registration, email the registrants confirmation, process registration event fees (if applicable), and email the registrants a post-event acknowledgement and survey.

 Event fees for non-CMCP members may vary.

-CMCP will prepare an electronic event flyer to be approved by the organizing member.
-The organizer should provide a current logo.
-CMCP will promote the event in the weekly email newsletters (eBulletins), and via relevant social media channels no less than 3 weeks in advance through the event date.
-The CMCP website will feature a dedicated event page and highlight the event where appropriate throughout the site.
+CMCP will create or collaborate on digital assets to be approved by the organizing member.
+CMCP will promote the event in the weekly email newsletters (eBulletins), the website with a dedicated event page, and via relevant social media in advance through to the event date.